ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 ## Wide Angle Jumps

-As many players are well aware, the angle of a jump impacts how difficulty a pattern is to combo.
-Evidence of this can be found throughout modern mapping.
-Almost all maps that are popular for their PP values contain jumps that are typically non-linear.
+As many players are well aware, the angle of a jump impacts how difficult a pattern is to combo.
+Evidence of this can be found throughout modern mapping, where almost all maps that are popular for their PP values contain jumps that are typically non-linear.

 As such, through the usage of a new angle calculation, a new scaling reward for jumps with angles exceeding 60 degrees has been added.